-In fact, the growth of these bacteria inside the package acts as an inhibitor of pathogenic bacteria (which cause illness in the consumer) and inhibits bacteria that break down food such as Pseudomonas, which cause putrefying odors.
+The growth of these bacteria inside the package acts as an inhibitor of pathogenic bacteria (which cause illness in the consumer) and inhibits bacteria that break down food such as Pseudomonas, which cause putrefying odors.

-As to whether it is advisable to consume the ham once it has this viscosity, the first answer is no, as it is impossible to predict what effect it will have on the consumer, because it is not known that other types of bacteria have grown.
+As to whether it is advisable to consume the ham once it has this viscosity, the first answer is no, as it is impossible to predict what effect it will have on the consumer because it is not known that other types of bacteria have grown.

 However, if you insist on eating it, and when you wash it with water the bad smell and taste disappear, the most likely thing is that it will not cause you any harm.
 These types of lactic acid bacteria are the ones used commercially to ferment food products such as salami, yogurt, and ripened cheese, among others.

-On the other hand, if you don't give up your intention to eat the processed meat, and after rinsing it with water the decomposed aroma doesn't disappear, you should definitely not consume it, since the risks of contracting a gastrointestinal infection are higher.
+On the other hand, if you don't give up your intention to eat the processed meat, and after rinsing it with water the decomposed aroma doesn't disappear, you should not consume it, since the risks of contracting a gastrointestinal infection are higher.

-Camou Arriola pointed out that, in order to be properly preserved, the sausages must maintain the "cold chain"; in other words, they must be kept at temperatures of 0 to 2 degrees centigrade, from the moment they are packaged, transferred to the supermarkets, stored in commercial display cases and until they reach the end consumer.
+Camou Arriola pointed out that, to be properly preserved, the sausages must maintain the "cold chain"; in other words, they must be kept at temperatures of 0 to 2 degrees centigrade, from the moment they are packaged, transferred to the supermarkets, stored in commercial display cases and until they reach the end consumer.